AzizSaleh/mysql/README.md

 * Added is_resource_custom/get_resource_type_custom functions.
 * Added unit test for PHP >= 5.5.5
 * Fixed some logical issues not tested on PHP >= 5.5.5

+1.2 - September 2014
+ * Fixed an issue (Thanks to Martijn Spruit) where the script was breaking on PHP V <= 5.3.8
+ * Updated unit test for MySQL_Stat_Test to allow a <= 10 difference between the numbers.